SDGforskning/sdg-strings/SDG06_query_topic_WoS.md

 This phrase aims to find research about inequalities in access to safe sanitation and hygiene services particularly for women, girls and people in vulnerable situations.

-HLPF review on SDG 6 implementation (2018) https://hlpf.un.org/sites/default/files/migrated/documents/195716.29_Formatted_2018_background_notes_SDG_6.pdf ("DESA2018") states that universal access also implies providing access to services in schools, health-care facilities and other institutional settings.
+HLPF review on SDG 6 implementation (2018) <a href="#5">(DESA 2018)</a> states that universal access also implies providing access to services in schools, health-care facilities and other institutional settings.
 We have not added these as specific terms in the phrases since they are covered by the general syntax
 `access` + `sanitation/hygiene services`.

-Terms for removing barriers or facilitating access to sanitation/hygiene services for persons with disabilities were found in https://sdgs.un.org/sites/default/files/documents/18805PersonswithDisabilities_Sectoral_paper_HLPF2018.pdf
+Terms for removing barriers or facilitating access to sanitation/hygiene services for persons with disabilities were found in <a href="#9">(HLPF 2018)</a>.
-("HLPF2018").

 Some vulnerable groups of people are mentioned in HPLF review on SDG 6 implementation <a href="#5">("DESA 2018")</a>.

 In addition we used UN sources to find terms and groups that can be considered "vulnerable" (Blanchard et al., 2017; Office of the High Commissioner, n.d.; United Nations, n.d.).

 * United Nations (n.d.)
 Fight racism.
-Vulnerable groups, who are they?. https://www.un.org/en/fight-racism/vulnerable-groups?gclid=EAIaIQobChMI9ODI_PvC9wIVV53VCh3pQgZCEAAYASAAEgInB_D_BwE (accessed Jun 2022).("UNracism")
+Vulnerable groups, who are they? <a href="#10">(UN Fight racism)</a>.

 * Office of the High Commissioner (n.d.)
 Non-discrimination: Groups in vulnerable situations.
 Special Rapporteur on the right to health.
-United Nations Human Rights. https://www.ohchr.org/en/special-procedures/sr-health/non-discrimination-groups-vulnerable-situations (accessed Jun 2022). ("NonDiscr")
+United Nations Human Rights. <a href="#11">(Office of the High Commissioner)</a> (accessed Jun 2022).

 * Blanchard et al. (2017).
 Words into action guidelines: National Disaster Risk Assessment.
 Special Topics: K. Consideration of Marginalized and Minority Groups in a National Disaster Risk Assessment.
-United Nations Office for Disaster Risk Reduction. https://www.undrr.org/publication/marginalized-and-minority-groups-consideration-ndra. ("Blanchard")
+United Nations Office for Disaster Risk Reduction <a href="#12">(Blanchard)</a>.

 The elements of the phrase are *inequalities OR women/vulnerable groups+access + sanitation/hygiene + services/facilities*